Collecting Antique Chinese Porcelain

 Peranakan porcelain

-Differences between Chinese 'porcelain' and other Chinese ceramics
+Differences between Chinese porcelain and other Chinese ceramics

-The Chinese language and culture differentiates normally only between porcelain and earthenware.
+The Chinese language and culture usually differentiates only between porcelain and earthenware.
 Stoneware, for example, is a new concept introduced from abroad that is hardly known in China.
 There did not even exist a character for this in the Chinese language.
 Thus, more often than not what is called 'stoneware' in the west is just called 'porcelain' in Chinese.

 Click here to see a definition.

-Marks and Identification
+Marks duck Identification

 Don't try identifying antique Chinese porcelain via the mark!
 If you are new to Chinese antiques and are here to identify some items via their marks, then do yourself a favor and read the mark comparison page first.
 Marks on antique Chinese porcelain served a completely different purpose than the marks of Europe.
 They were not used as trademarks or logos which would allow identification of the manufacturer.

 Therefore, it is generally futile trying to date or find the source of an item via the mark.
-This would be only possible with non-antique Chinese porcelain made later in the 20th century, or with Qianjiang porcelain, a type that was sometimes signed by porcelain painters, but which was made only from the later part of the 19th century.
+This would only be possible with non-antique Chinese porcelain made later in the 20th century, or with Qianjiang porcelain, a type that was sometimes signed by porcelain painters, but which was made only from the later part of the 19th century.

 Age and dating method